mycoporium/blog/content/enclosure-automation.md

 ### Switched Outlets Box

-If you want to save yourself the trouble, you can [just buy one](https://www.adafruit.com/product/2935).
+Check out the details of [the full build here]({filename}/relay-switched-outlet-box.md), or if you want to save yourself the trouble, you can [just buy one](https://www.adafruit.com/product/2935) instead.
 This linked product has a bunch of safety features listed, and I'm sure mine doesn't have any of them unless they are already part of [the relay bank board](https://www.microcenter.com/product/659889/inland-8-channel-5v-relay-module-for-arduino).
 The only thing I know about the board is that it uses [optical isolators](https://www.adafruit.com/product/4903) to seperate the AC voltages from the control pins.
 These devices are basically just an IR LED pointed at an IR receiver packaged into a single IC.

 Mistakes made, or, potential improvements: